 We'll lay out each session in detail, and in the suggested order that you complete them.
 Try to deviate as little as possible from the session.
-Once you've taken the measurements for that session, you may absolutely climb more.
-Even if you are only doing one or two of the measurements, the data is helpful to us.
+Once you've taken the measurements for that session, you may absolutely climb more, though at least one of the sessions will likely be enough on its own.